vinayaksingh369/foodfrenzy/README.md

 6. License
 If you want to specify a license:

+7. Acknowledgments

-Let me know if you want me to add any of these sections directly to your README.md!
+Let me know if you want me to add any of these sections directly to your README.md! adding some usefull point for the project is full made by vinayak singh and guidence by q spider institute